 \section{Proposed Approach}

 In this section, we introduce \textbf{SceneCompleter}, a novel framework that leverages dense 3D scene completion to achieve geometrically consistent generative novel view synthesis.
 We first outline the motivation behind SceneCompleter in Section~\ref{sec:motivation}.
 Then, we describe the \textit{Geometry-Appearance Clue Extraction} process in Section~\ref{sec:clue_extraction}.
-Next, we introduce the \textit{Geometry-Appearance Dual-Stream Diffusion} module in Section~\ref{sec:dual_stream} and the \textit{Scene Embedder Module} in Section~\ref{sec:scene_embedder}.
+Next, we introduce the \textit{Scene Embedder} in Section~\ref{sec:scene_embedder} and \textit{Geometry-Appearance Dual-Stream Diffusion} module in Section~\ref{sec:dual_stream}.
 Finally, we present our \textit{Geometry Alignment and Scene Completion} strategy in Section~\ref{sec:scene_completion}.
 An overview of our framework is illustrated in Figure~\ref{fig:method}.